GREEN

 Ashtrays

-• 250 homemade ashtrays were placed on the trees of the site.
+• 250 homemade ashtrays are hung from trees on the festival site.

-• 15,000 free portable and reusable ashtrays were available at the information stands and entrances.
-We ordered them together with three other festivals to reduce the impact of transport.
+• 15,000 free portable and reusable ashtrays are available at the information stands and entrances.
+This year, we recycle empty film canisters as ashtrays!

 • Throwing cigarette butts on the ground is strictly PROHIBITED.